riegelTech/vertest/test/manual/login.md

 5. A panel should appear from right, containing the user's first name and last name, and a logout icon
 6. Click on the logout icon
 7. You should be on the initial state: "When not logged in"

+### Logs

+1. Open the log info file in the project's log directory
+2. The login / logoff actions and the failed attempts should be properly logged